lliehu/reactive-l10n-test-vuejs/README.md

 * Put translations somewhere else.
 * Reactive retranslation when translation source changes.
 * Test select component.
 There are usually some kind of problems with them.
+* Insert a map.
+* Be able to insert places to map and comment them.
+* App message log (language switching also switches language of past messages)

 ## Project setup